 What Does it Cost to Repair?

 This can turn into a pricey repair.
 When your air conditioner freezes over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
 In fact, many homeowners are forced to pick between installing a new system or repairing the old unit.
-If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will advise you of the exact cause and how to avoid the issue from happening again.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.